Skip to Content

 • The amount of time required before the recipient can acquire training or education necessary to find suitable employment

-• The age and physical condition of the party requesting maintenance
+• The age and physical condition of the party requesting maintenance, including any health concerns that affect earning capacity

 • The ability of the paying spouse to support himself or herself while meeting the payment obligation